Explicit Solution to the Constant Radial Acceleration Problem: The radial Kepler's equation

 \section{The radial Kepler's equation}

-As shown in the previous sections the constant radial acceleration problem admits explicit solutions relating the state variables $r$ and $\theta$ directly to the pseudo-time $\tau$.
-One may look at $\tau$ as the eccentric/hyperbolic anomaly of the keplerian problem: also in that more famous case it is a Sundmann transformation that relates these anomalies to the time $t$.
-In particular, for the eccentric anomaly $dt = \frac r {na}dE$, where $n$ is the mean motion and $a$ the semi-major axis of the conic.
-It is well known how, to go back to the time $t$ one has to solve the Kepler's equation.
-In the case of the constant radial thrust problem things are very similar: the equivalent to Kepler's equation relates the pseudo-time $\tau$ to the time $t$.
-We refer to this equation as the \lq\lq radial Kepler equation\rq\rq.
-From the definition we know that $dt = r d\tau$.
-Using for $r$ the newly found expression in Eq.(\ref{eq:elegance}), we have:
+As shown in the previous sections, the constant radial acceleration problem admits explicit solutions relating the state variables $r$ and $\theta$ directly to the pseudo-time $\tau$.
+One may look at $\tau$ as the eccentric/hyperbolic anomaly of the Keplerian problem: also in that case it is a Sundman transformation that relates these anomalies to the time $t$ (see Berry and Healy \cite{berry2002generalized} for a generic discussion on the relation between orbital anomalies and Sundman transformations).
+In particular, in the case of the eccentric anomaly, such a relation is $\d t = \frac r {na}\d E$ where $n$ is the mean motion and $a$ the orbital semi-major axis.
+In this Keplerian case, recovering the time from the eccentric anomaly, Kepler's equation needs to be solved.
+In the case of the constant radial acceleration problem things are rather similar: an equivalent to Kepler's equation relates the pseudo-time $\tau$ to the time $t$.
+This equation will be referred to as the \lq\lq radial Kepler equation.\rq\rq\ Using the newly found expression in Eq.(\ref{eq:elegance}), the following can be derived:

-It is possible to prove, by direct substitution, that $\frac 1{24} f^{\prime\prime}(r_m)$ is always a root of $g(s)$, say $\tilde e_k$.
-More specifically, following to the convention in Table \ref{tab:econvention}, it will be $\tilde e_3$ if the motion is unbounded, $\tilde e_2$ if the motion is bounded.
-Then one can write the above integral in the form:
+It is possible to prove, by direct substitution, that $\frac 1{24} f^{\prime\prime}(r_m)$ is always a root of the polynomial $g(s)$, say $\tilde e_k$.
+More specifically, following to the convention in Table \ref{tab:econvention}, such a root will be $\tilde e_3$ if the motion is unbounded, $\tilde e_2$ if the motion is bounded.
+It follows that the above integral may be written in the form: